balenaltd/handbook/Working-hours-and-availability.md

 The 9am to 6pm period for working from the office is pretty common.
 If you choose to work from home, be careful not to abuse or ruin your work routine.
 Working from home should be treated as a productivity boost and as a flexibility offered to help achieve a better balance between personal and professional life.

-You should be reachable on Flowdock during your stated working hours but if this changes, you can let the team know with a quick message.
-This is critical in order to keep our workflow running and help all balenistas deliver on time without any interruption.

 ### Communicating your availability